TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Draw use button range indicator with dashed lines
+	- wheel section
+		- check for collision just like with the explosions

 - Fix defusing logic
 	- Use button logic will need some improvement
 	- Use button should be queried continuously